 &lt;sup>3Or 3 months after the company's year end.
 June if the tax authorities have received notification for extension.
 September if the company received income from foreign sources.

-June automatically if the taxpayer is subject to a statutory audit.
+&lt;sup>4June automatically if the taxpayer is subject to a statutory audit.
 Otherwise extension can be granted at the discretion of the tax authorities.